practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Haskell/README.md

 #### Using the LLVM backend

-One conclusion from above list: with the "speed part" of the microbenchmark program, using the [LLVM backend](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/25%20-%20LLVM%20compiler%20infrastructure#llvm-compiler-infrastructure) doesn't improve the execution speed already optimized with switch _-O2_:
+One conclusion from above list is: with the "speed part" of the microbenchmark program, using the [LLVM backend](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/25%20-%20LLVM%20compiler%20infrastructure#llvm-compiler-infrastructure) doesn't improve the execution speed already optimized with switch _-O2_:

 tbd (Haskell link)